 As it is not a legal entity itself, BCN relies upon the financial and technical contributions of the Steering Committee for its administration.
 Funding and administrative responsibilities are shared among members ensuring that the network is truly interagency in operation.
 The Committee meets regularly to define objectives and continue to refine its mission and vision.

 The organizations represented BCN Steering Committee include some of the most influential organizations involved in care for children globally.
-Over the past five years, the membership of the Steering Committee has expanded and now includes: Cooperative Relief and Assistance Everywhere (CARE USA), Firelight Foundation, Save the Children UK, United Nations Children's Fund (UNICEF), and the Displaced Children and Orphans Fund (DCOF) and the Office of HIV/AIDS (OHA) of the United States Agency for International Development (USAID).
+Over the past ten years, the membership of the Steering Committee has expanded and now includes: the Displaced Children and Orphans Fund (DCOF) and the Office of HIV/AIDS (OHA) of the United States Agency for International Development (USAID), Family For Every Child, Firelight Foundation, RELAF, Save the Children UK, and the United Nations Children's Fund (UNICEF).

 While the views represented on this site does not necessarily imply the views of our Steering Committee member agencies, membership on the Steering Committee implies an institutional commitment to the ethos of the BCN.